Hotels in New Orleans, Louisiana

 Which hotels in New Orleans, Louisiana offer free parking?

-Hampton Inn & Suites New Orleans Canal St. French Quarter (0.09 mi), Sonesta ES Suites New Orleans Downtown (0.26 mi), and Holiday Inn Express New Orleans Downtown by IHG (0.47 mi) offer complimentary parking.
+Hampton Inn & Suites New Orleans Canal St. French Quarter (0.09 mi, from $100/night), TownePlace Suites New Orleans Downtown / Canal Street (0.44 mi, from $114/night), and Holiday Inn Express New Orleans Downtown by IHG (0.47 mi, from $99/night) offer complimentary parking.

-Which hotels in New Orleans, Louisiana have a pool?
+Which hotels in New Orleans, Louisiana have an outdoor pool?

 Which hotels in New Orleans, Louisiana have suites or extra space?

-Which hotels in New Orleans, Louisiana have an in-room kitchen or kitchenette?
+Which hotels in New Orleans, Louisiana have a full in-room kitchen?

 Ready to book in New Orleans?